 On January 4, George, the reclusive Hawaiian snail and the last of his kind, became the first known species to go extinct in 2019.
 Does the extinction of George’s species really matter?
 It certainly does.
-Aside from the ethical implications of having exterminated a species irreversibly, the disappearance of one species can affect the entire ecosystem, with knock-on effects that ripple through the fabric of natural ecosytems.
+Aside from the ethical implications of having exterminated a species irreversibly, the extinction of one species can affect the entire ecosystem, with knock-on effects that ripple through the fabric of natural ecosystems.

 Julian Heinen, PhD candidate at the Danish Natural History Museum, studies the consequences of island extinctions.